UK’s Starmer says coalition to beef up Ukraine security in any peace deal

 “We agreed military planners would convene again in the UK this week to progress practical plans for how our militaries can support Ukraine’s future security,” Starmer added.

-The meeting was held after Putin agreed in principle to an immediate 30-day ceasefire put forward by Washington and already accepted by Ukraine.
-But on Friday, Putin said there were issues to work out.
+The meeting was held after Putin on Friday agreed in principle to an immediate 30-day ceasefire put forward by Washington and already accepted by Ukraine.
+But on Friday, Putin also said there were issues to work out.
 These included questions on who would monitor the ceasefire and whether the pause in fighting could be used for Kyiv to mobilise new forces at a time when Russia is regaining ground in Kursk.
 Part of the Russian region on the border with Ukraine was occupied by Ukrainian forces in a lightning offensive in August.

 Questions loom on whether Putin’s response signalled a sincere step towards peace or a deflecting tactic to continue the war without fully rejecting the proposal by the United States – a move that could have angered President Donald Trump.
 The Kremlin has so far benefitted considerably as Trump drastically reverses decades of US foreign policy by upending the transatlantic alliance while opening up to Russia.